CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 - The website must score 100 for accessibility in Lighthouse
 - Unit tests must be written for at least one non-trivial function

 Below are some manual testing steps and expected results, which will be run on all websites to fairly assess them.
+All of the dates are intended to be exact - if dates are off by one day, that counts as a failure.

 Pick the year after the current one (e.g. in 2025, pick 2026).